Highlands of Gjakova: Gashi

 The Gashi tribal territory is situated eastwards of Bajram Curri in the District of Tropoja to the western parts of the District of Gjakova.
 Much of their tribal territory corresponds to the Llugaj and Bushtrica river valleys.
 They border the Krasniqi to the west and the Bytyqi to the south, over the Luzha Pass (Qafa e Luzhës), and they possessed summer pasturelands east of Vuthaj in present-day Montenegro.
-The Gashi are believed to have been formed by the amalgamation of the smaller Shipshani, Bardhi and Luzha tribes, and are believed to have moved to their current area sometime around 1660.
+The Gashi were the first Northern Albanian tribe to have lived in the Highlands of Gjakova.
+In 1690, Mahmut Pasha Begollii expelled most of the tribe, forcing them to relocate to the Llap region, leaving only the village of Luzha behind.
+According to local legend, the Gashi tribe took its current form in the Highlands of Gjakova when the Aga of the Gashi in Botushë united Luzha with the bajraks of Bardhi and Shipshan.
+This alliance was created as a protective measure against neighboring tribes, which were larger in number.
 Their settlements within the Gjakova Highlands include: